 For some background info on lake stratification, see this page.

-Vertical profiles of temperature, oxygen, electrical conductivity, and pH were obtained at 3 locations on Oct 3, 2017, and one location (at precisely the deepest spot in the lake) on Sep 30, 2019.
+Vertical profiles of temperature, oxygen, electrical conductivity, and pH were obtained at 3 locations on Oct 3, 2017, at one location (at precisely the deepest spot in the lake) on Sep 30, 2019 and on Apr 19, 2010.
 View Methods.

 1. Oct 3, 2017